amv2/Leetcode-Solutions/explore-card-track/arrays101/0448-find-disappeared-numbers.md

         // loop through the frequencies
         for (int i=1; i<freq.length; i++)
-            // add to the list
-            if (freq[i] == 0)
+            // add to list if current number is not in nums if (freq[i] == 0)
                 result.addLast(i);